 The abstract start (.AS) and abstract end (.AE) macros bracket the abstract.
 The abstract is optional except that for the Memorandum for File style no cover sheet will be produced unless an abstract is given.

-A combination of the first argument to .AS and the use of the .CS macro (see Section 4.12.15) controls the production of the cover sheet.
+A combination of the first argument to .AS and the use of the .CS macro (see the section on "Cover Sheet" in this chapter) controls the production of the cover sheet.
 If the first argument is 2, a Memorandum for File cover sheet is generated automatically.
 Any other value for the first argument causes the text of the abstract to be saved until the .CS macro is invoked, then the appropriate cover sheet (either Technical Memorandum or released paper depending on the .MT type) is generated.
 Thus, .CS is not needed for Memorandum for File cover sheets.
 Notations, such as a copy to list, are allowed on Memorandum for File cover sheets.
-The .NS and .NE macros are given following the .AS 2 and .AE.
+In the command sequence, the .NS and .NE macros follow the .AS 2 and .AE.